CareLuLu/react-native-web-ui-components/README.md

 ### WebView

 See [React Native's WebView](https://facebook.github.io/react-native/docs/webview).
-For web, this component uses [React Native Web Webview](https://github.com/react-native-web-community/react-native-web-webview).
+For web, this component is ignored.

 ## Theme